kubernetes-sigs/lws/site/content/en/docs/reference/disaggregatedset.v1.md

 - [DisaggregatedSet](#disaggregatedset-x-k8s-io-v1-DisaggregatedSet)

-<p>DisaggregatedSetSpec defines the desired state of DisaggregatedSet</p>
+<p>DisaggregatedSetSpec defines the desired state of DisaggregatedSet.</p>
+<p>The all-or-nothing replicas rule (either every role has replicas &gt; 0, or
+every role has replicas == 0) applies only to non-External roles.
+External roles are exempt because their effective replicas live outside the DS spec — they are driven via DisaggregatedSetRoleScaler.spec.replicas.</p>

 <table class="table">